 Policies and procedures

-All research higher degree students should be aware of the policies and procedures applicable to their candidacy.
+All higher degree by research students should be aware of the policies and procedures applicable to their candidacy and studying at Flinders.
+The full suite can be found at the Flinders Policy Library and includes:

 Administration and assistance